Morphin

 I use Morphin almost exclusively with Nomad, so lots of these issues will be related to that Nomad <-> Morphin interchange.

 - Delete Facegroups.
 Facegroups seem to be misinterpreted by Morphin, and will either break blendshapes, or split a single mesh into separate meshes for each facegroup.
-Just delete them, you don't need them in Morphin.
+Just delete them for now, you don't need them in Morphin anyway.
+Go to the facegroup tool, and over on the left where it shows you the current patch colour, click it, then choose 'reset'.

 - Pivots aren't stored.
 Generally not a huge problem, as you'll be using bones to move things anyway.